Double Talk: Broadcast history

 ABC had largely abandoned the game show genre by the time Double Talk debuted; the network had dropped its hour-long game show block at the end of 1985 and had not aired any game shows at all for four months before Double Talk's premiere.
-Debuting on August 18, 1986, Double Talk struggled in the ratings against the second half of The Price is Right on CBS and Scrabble on NBC and failed to find an audience.
+Debuting on August 18, 1986, Double Talk struggled in the ratings against the second half of The Price Is Right on CBS and Scrabble on NBC and failed to find an audience.
 The series ended its run on December 19, 1986, four months and a day after its debut.
-It was replaced with another new game show Bargain Hunters in the summer of 1987.
+It was the last Bob Stewart-produced game show to run on ABC.
+It was replaced with another new game show, Bargain Hunters, in the summer of 1987.